 Since 2013 BxClinic has provided workshops and courses such as “Understanding The Walking Step” and “Foot Pathologies and Orthotic Myths” to physiotherapists, foot health practitioners, and chiropractors.
 It’s quite clear that the expertise that Mr. Sadler and the team in Norwich have is an invaluable resource to our clinicians, and whether it’s a clinical consult or a referral, we trust that the lower limb diagnostics and assessments service which BxClinic provides will match our own commitment to providing the highest standards in patient care.”

 Blossom Therapies – Massage and Craniosacral

-Ania at Blossom Therapies is one of our partners, offering a range of specialist massages.
-One in particular that works well for our patients is called Chavutti and is akin to a strong sports massage.
-It particularly helps patients with function-restricting tightness in the lower limbs.
+Ania at Blossom Therapies is one of our partners, offering a range of massages and therapies.
+Ania is a qualified medical (sports) massage therapist, and as well as offering our patients rehabilitative treatments, we refer to her for Chavutti Thirumal.
+It’s akin to strong sports massage and has been really successful for patients with function-restricting tightness in the lower limbs.
 It complements our treatment, as well as being an excellent stand-alone therapy.